olcf/olcf-test-harness/doc-sphinx/source/user_guide/adding_new_test.rst

 Repository URL
 ^^^^^^^^^^^^^^

-Each application that can be tested on a given machine has a repository within the machine's group.
+Each application that can be run on a given machine should have a repository (or directory) within that machine's group.

 .. _repository-structure: